 Here, you will see all the attributes that are based on attributes settings of your map.

-IMPORTANT: If you want to import multiple options for “Select” or “Multiple Choice” attributes, you should separate the options with an exclamation mark. (see sample file below)
+- If you want to import multiple options for “Select” or “Multiple Choice” attributes, you need to separate the options with an exclamation mark. (see sample file below)

 You can import images for individual places.
 It has to be a link to an image that is accessible for the public.
 For example: